Table of Contents

 Each university can have its own set of eligibility criteria and admission procedures.
 Studying science at university varies depending on the course and the institute, so this is something you’ll need to keep checking for every new course.

-In many cases, they ask for two or more core science subjects like Biology, Chemistry, Physics, or Maths.
+In many cases, they ask for two or more core science subjects like Biology, Chemistry, Physics, or Math.

 A standard full-time study load is usually 30 credit hours per year.
 Typically, to graduate with a degree, universities expect students to complete 120-130 credit hours for a Bachelor’s degree.